Vikram Batra: Capture of Point 4875

 At 0530 hours Lt.
 Col. Joshi spoke to Batra and asked him to reconnoitre the area.
 Batra, accompanied by Subedar Raghunath Singh and Major Bhat, his artillery observation officer, took out a patrol to recce a route to re-inforce Naveen from a flank.
 Batra located the position of the enemy sangar on the ledge from which enemy machine guns were holding up the advance of his company.
-At this juncture, Batra, realizing there was no way from the left or right, decided to make a direct assault in daylight itself.
+At this juncture, Batra, realising there was no way from the left or right, decided to make a direct assault in daylight itself.
 Under heavy fire from enemy machine guns and grenade firing launchers, Batra moved forward, screaming the battle cry of JAK RIF – Durga mata ki jai, and charged the sangar firing incessantly from his AK-47.
 He sustained grievous injuries in the process, yet he continued his charge, with supporting fire from the rest of the patrol, and upon reaching the very narrow entrance of the sangar and taking the enemy by complete surprise, he killed 5 Pakistani soldiers in a close-quarter battle.
 The attack resulted in seven Pakistani soldiers killed after which the Indians gained a foothold on the ledge.
 Taken by surprise by the attack, Pakistanis started retreating.
 Batra and his men had gained the upper hand by now.
 Batra pulled out a bleeding Naveen from the bunker.
 However, there was still an enemy machine gun nest in action on that ledge that had to be silenced.
 Four Pakistani soldiers including a junior commissioned officer (JCO), who was guiding the fire on the Indian soldiers fighting outside, were manning the machine gun nest.
 Batra charged forward alone, killing all four members of the crew.

-Batra realized one of his men had been shot.
+Batra realised one of his men had been shot.
 He resolved to evacuate him with Subedar Raghunath Singh.
 Batra exposed himself to enemy fire to drag the injured soldier to safety, and in the process was shot in the chest by an enemy sniper from very close range, and a split-second later, by a splinter from an RPG which hit him in the head.
 Batra collapsed next to the injured soldier, succumbing to the fatal wounds.